 In June 2008, we adopted the 2008 share option plan, and in March 2011, we adopted the 2011 restricted share and restricted share unit plan, together, the share incentive plans, to attract and retain the best available personnel, provide additional incentives to our employees, directors and consultants, and promote the success of our business.
 The share incentive plans provide for the grant of options, restricted shares and restricted share units, collectively referred to as "awards."
 We have already granted the full number of awards that were authorized under the 2011 restricted share and restricted share unit plan.
-In June and August 2012, the shareholders of each of Phoenix TV and our company, respectively, approved a refreshment of the total number of Class A ordinary shares which may be issued upon exercise of all options to be granted under the 2008 share option plan and any other share incentive plan of our company (excluding awards previously granted, outstanding, cancelled, lapsed or exercised), or the refreshed limit, thereby authorizing our company to grant additional options to purchase up to 31,410,107 Class A ordinary shares.
-In 2013, under the refreshed limit, we issued options to purchase 30,732,900 Class A ordinary shares.
+In June and August 2012, the shareholders of each of Phoenix TV and our company, respectively, approved a refreshment of the total number of Class A ordinary shares which may be issued upon exercise of all options to be granted under the 2008 share option plan and any other share incentive plan of our company (excluding awards previously granted, outstanding, cancelled, lapsed or exercised), thereby authorizing our company to grant additional options to purchase up to 31,410,107 Class A ordinary shares.
+In June 2014, our shareholders approved another refreshment authorizing us to grant additional options to purchase up to 28,401,492 Class A ordinary shares.
+Since July 2014, we have issued options to purchase 17,807,951 Class A ordinary shares.